RSCPlus/rscplus/README.md

 *::sleep* - Sleep, provided you have a sleeping bag in inventory

+*::banksearch [aWord]* - Searches current bank state for banked items containing "aWord".
+Note that withdrawing all of a certain item's type will push it to the end of the bank and thus withdrawing all should not be done if your bank is tidy.
+To exit the search mode, speak to the banker again.

 *::toggleroofs* - Toggle roof hiding

 *::togglecolor* - Toggle colored text in terminal